![[GoMLX Mascot]](gomlx_gopher2.jpg)

 Note:

-• For now GoMLX only calculates gradients of a scalar (typically a model loss) with respect to arbitrary tensors.
+- As of yet, GoMLX only calculates gradients of a scalar (typically a model loss) with respect to arbitrary tensors.
 It does not yet calculate jacobians, that is, if the value we are deriving is not a scalar.
-That's the reason of the ReduceAllSum in the example, the result is the derivative of the sum of all the 3 inputs.

 // Removing the previous definitions of `f` and `gradOfF`